 China Studies in Beijing

-During the fall quarter of 2018, faculty from several Stanford departments and the Freeman Spogli Institute will offer an intensive program of coursework on contemporary China to a select group of 12 Stanford students.
-Faculty from Peking University will teach as well.
-There will also be international students at Peking University participating in the courses.
-The courses are open to Stanford upper-division undergraduates and graduate students.
-FSI will cover the costs of travel, lodging, and other living expenses for all participants.
+During the fall quarter of 2019, Stanford faculty in collaboration with Freeman Spogli Institute will offer an intensive program of coursework on contemporary China to a select group of 20 Stanford students.
+Peking University faculty will offer coursework in the program.
+The courses will be open to Stanford upper-division undergraduates and graduate students.

 - China and the World: Sources and Shapers of China’s Global Engagement